feathersjs/docs/hooks/examples.md

 ## Fetching Related Items

 Hooks can also be used to fetch related items from other services.
-The following hook checks for a `related` query parameter in `get` and if it exists, includes all todos for the user in the response:
+The following hook checks for a `related` query parameter in `get` and if it exists, includes all todos for the user in the response.
+Because it is an **after** hook, `hook.result` will already be populated with data from the original query.
+In this case, it's on a `service.get` request, so `hook.result` will contain a user object.
+The hook fetches data from the `todos` service and creates a `todos` property on the user object in hook.result:

 ```js
 app.service('users').after({